12Siva/PersonalTutorPOC/README.md

 The agent will then create reminders to test the knowledge of a previous topic or teach a new topic.

+# UI/UX Flow

+- User inputs what subject they want to learn
+- User sees main topics of the subject

 # System Design
 ![System Diagram](https://github.com/12Siva/PersonalTutorPOC/blob/4dc35c8ce2eee9812f649c60cba32ebdb2a88f78/System%20Design.png)